 - LXC (Linux Containers)

-A complete list of the features that can be controlled through OpenStack, by hypervisor, is available here.
+A complete list of the features that can be controlled through OpenStack, by hypervisor, is available on the OpenStack Wiki.